nightblade9/dungeons-of-the-sultanate/README.md

 c.d.d.DungeonsOfTheSultanateApplication  : No active profile set, falling back to 1 default profile: "default"
 ```

-It should show something like this (correct):
+It should show one of these instead (correct):

 ```
-c.d.d.DungeonsOfTheSultanateApplication  : The following 1 profile is active: "dev"
+c.d.d.DungeonsOfTheSultanateApplication  : No active profile set, falling back to 1 default profile "dev" c.d.d.DungeonsOfTheSultanateApplication  : The following 1 profile is active: "dev"
 ```